-This committee considers academic policy and curriculum issues concerning the baccalaureate degree programs of the Palmetto College Campuses.
-The committee advises the Chancellor or designee on matters pertaining to academic policy for these programs, such as student grievances, readmission petitions, and other policy items.
-The committee will also consider matters pertaining to the curricula for these baccalaureate programs, and will make recommendations for curriculum changes to the Faculty Senate, via the System Affairs committee.
-Since these degree programs are offered under the auspices of the Provost's Office, the Columbia Faculty Senate must approve any curriculum changes for the baccalaureate degree programs as well.
+This committee considers academic policy and curriculum issues concerning those associate and baccalaureate degree programs that are offered across all the Palmetto College Campuses.
+The committee advises the Chancellor and/or Associate Provost on matters pertaining to academic policy for these programs, such as student grievances, readmission petitions, and other policy items.
+The committee will also consider matters pertaining to the curricula for these associate and baccalaureate programs and will make recommendations for curriculum changes to the

+Faculty Senate, via the System Affairs committee.
+Since the Baccalaureate degree programs are offered under the auspices of the Provost's Office, the Columbia Faculty Senate must approve any curriculum changes for the baccalaureate degree programs as well.

-This committee will be comprised of one member from each Palmetto College Campus, elected by the faculty organizations of the individual campuses, as well as three faculty representatives appointed by the Chancellor or designee.
-Each will serve a two-year term.
-The chief academic officers of the Palmetto College campuses (or their designees) will chair (with no voting privileges) this committee on a rotating basis, each serving for two year terms.
+This committee will comprise one member from each Palmetto College Campus, elected by the faculty organizations of the individual campuses, as well as three faculty representatives appointed by the Chancellor or Associate Provost.
+Two Associate Deans will serve on the committee.
+Each member will serve a two-year term.
+The Chair of this committee will be the Director of the BOL/BLS programs.
+The committee will meet twice per semester or as needed and will report to System Affairs before each Senate meeting.